 What Is Preeclampsia?

-This is the pregnancy complication in the individuals who have high blood pressure.
-The major complication is the damage of organ systems like liver, kidneys etc. And this is just because of the increase in the blood pressure.
-This is the condition which occurs after 20 weeks of pregnancy.
+This is the pregnancy complication in individuals who have high blood pressure.
+The major complication is the damage of organ systems like liver, kidneys, etc. And this is just because of the increase in blood pressure.
+This is the condition that occurs after 20 weeks of pregnancy.
 If left untreated, it causes a serious organ failure for both baby and mother.